Statistical laws and linguistics differ in naturalistic video and fictional conversations: Methodology

 \subsubsection{Statistical procedures}

-To explore the data, we use Pearson correlations, observe distributions, and analyze descriptive statistics.
-We also explore temporal measures of words and POS tags such as token interarrival times, burstiness, and memory~\cite{altmann2009beyond_word_freq,goh2008burstiness_memory}.
+We use Pearson correlations, observe distributions, and analyze descriptive statistics.
+We also explore temporal measures of words and POS tags with token interarrival times, burstiness, and memory~\cite{altmann2009beyond_word_freq,goh2008burstiness_memory}.
 Interarrival times are gaps between successive occurrences of types.
-Burstiness codifies the variation of interarrival times in a metric ($-1<\text{B}<1$), with $\text{B}>0$ suggesting `bursty' behavior (less regular) behavior while $\text{B}<0$ indicates more regular behavior.
+Burstiness codifies the variation of interarrival times in a metric ($-1<\text{B}<1$), with $\text{B}>0$ suggesting `bursty' behavior (less regular) while $\text{B}<0$ indicates more regular behavior.
 Memory is a correlation measure of interarrival times that codifies if these gaps are independent or show memory ($-1<\text{M}<1$). $\text{M}>0$ indicates that similar length gaps follow each other (short and short or long and long). $\text{M}<0$ suggests more alternation between short and long gaps.
-Last, we calculate the type-token ratio (TTR) as a measure of lexical diversity or richness~\cite{gutierrez_vasques2019morph_complexity,rosillo_rodes2025entropy_ttr_gigaword} as vocabulary size (unique types) divided by total words where a value closer to 1 reflects high diversity.
+Last, we calculate the type-token ratio (TTR) as a measure of lexical diversity or richness~\cite{gutierrez_vasques2019morph_complexity,rosillo_rodes2025entropy_ttr_gigaword}.
+TTR is defined as vocabulary size (unique types) divided by total words, with a value closer to $1$ reflecting higher diversity.

-We assess \heapslaw\ and Zipf's law with least-squares linear regressions, visually identifying the upper scaling regime for Heaps' scaling behavior.
+We assess \heapslaw\ and Zipf's law with least-squares linear regressions, identifying the upper scaling regime for Heaps' scaling behavior.
 We collect total and unique types over the length of the document.
 We visually identify a restricted range of the data to isolate the sublinear scaling regime in log-log space.
-The heavy tail of frequency distributions presents some measurement difficulty, one of which is violating the normality assumption underlying least squares regression.
+The heavy tail of word frequency distributions presents some measurement difficulty, one of which is can violate the normality assumption underlying least squares regression.
 Restricting the regime allows us to still use regression to study the steepness of slopes~\cite{clauset2009powerlaw_regimes}.